lisafolliard/JunkList/README.md

 #### Version 1.0, 29 September 2015

-This application allows users to add, view, update and delete categories and their listings.
+A Craigslist-style application that allows users to add categories and listings.
 When a category is clicked, users can view all associated listings.
 When an individual listing is clicked, users can view details about the listing including price, location and image.

 #### By Lisa Folliard and Alexa Zeazas